Acupuncture improves pregnancy rates in asssited reproductive technologies

-160 patients who were undergoing ART and who had good quality embryos were divided into the following two groups through random selection: embryo transfer with acupuncture (n =80) and embryo transfer without acupuncture (n = 80).
+160 patients who were undergoing assisted reproductive technology and who had good quality embryos were divided into the following two groups through random selection: embryo transfer with acupuncture (n =80) and embryo transfer without acupuncture (n = 80).

 Acupuncture was performed in 80 patients 25 minutes before and after embryo transfer.
 In the control group, embryos were transferred without any supportive therapy.

 Clinical pregnancy was defined as the presence of a fetal sac during an ultrasound examination 6 weeks after embryo transfer.

 Clinical pregnancies were documented in 34 of 80 patients (42.5%) in the acupuncture group, whereas pregnancy rate was only 26.3% (21 out of 80 patients) in the control group.

 Acupuncture seems to be a useful tool for improving pregnancy rate after asssited reproductive technology.

 Paulus, et al. (2002) Influence of acupuncture on the pregnancy rate in patients who undergo assisted reproduction therapy.
 Fertility and Sterility; Vol. 77, No. 4.